Varadiell/Varadiell/README.md

 ## Hello there! 👋

-I'm a Freelance Full-Stack JS Developer from Nantes, France.
+I'm a Freelance Full-Stack Developer from Nantes, France.

 ### 📫 Contact Me